 Since the surface of an induction cooktop is seamless ceramic, it is definitely a lot easier to clean than the little metal nooks and knobs of a traditional gas stove.
 Also, since the surface cools off a lot faster than electric cooktops, food is not likely to stick and burn on it easily so that it is a lot easier to wipe off any leftover grime after a cooking session.

-Any induction cooktop buying guide will tell you to look out for important features such as:
+Reliable dropship cooktop reviews will tell you to look out for important features such as:

 - Pan detection

 - Most cooktops these days are built to not function if there is no detectable pan on its surface.
 Also, if a pan is removed while it is functioning, it may automatically stop.

 - Choosing the right size